Cycle complex over the projective line minus three points : toward multiple zeta values cycles: Low weight examples and cycles corresponding to polylogarithms

-Section \ref{treetocycle} will explain how to obtain general cycles admissible at $t=1$ and the particular example of a cycle $\Lc_{011}$ related to $L_{011}$ above will be detailed at Section \ref{Lcex3}. \begin{rem} Even if $L_{011}$ is not admissible at $t=1$, one could go on, looking for ``good'' linear combination of product.
-In particular in weight $4$, one could consider
+In section \ref{treetocycle}, we will explain how to obtain general cycles admissible at $x=1$.
+The particular example of a cycle $\Lc_{011}$ related to $L_{011}$ above will be detailed in the next subsection \ref{Lcex3}. \begin{rem} Even if $L_{011}$ is not admissible at $x=1$, we \emph{could} still go on looking for ``good'' linear combinations of products in $\cNg{X}{2}$ .
+In particular, in weight $4$, we \emph{could} consider